embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 # Linking Embrace with your Unity project

-Embrace is distributed as a unity-package.
-The easiest way to integrate Embrace is using the unity packagae manager's git import feature:
+Embrace is distributed as a unitypackage.
+The easiest way to integrate Embrace is using the Unity Package Manager's git import feature:

 {{< image src="/docs/images/unity-upm-import.png" alt="Image showing how to use the package manager in Unity" caption="Unity Project showing the package manager's git import feature." width="800" height="520" >}}